Head and neck cancer

 What is the survival rate for head and neck cancer?

-How can you reduce the risk of head and neck cancer?
+How can I reduce the risk of head and neck cancer?

-• Limit tobacco and alcohol consumption: Tobacco and alcohol are major contributors to these cancers.
+• Avoiding tobacco and limiting alcohol consumption: Tobacco and alcohol are major contributors to these cancers.
 Avoiding smoking altogether is the best preventive measure.
 If you do drink, do so in moderation or abstain entirely.

-• Minimize exposure to human papillomavirus (HPV): Infections from HPV, particularly through oral sex and multiple partners, can increase the risk of mouth and throat cancers.
+• Minimizing exposure to human papillomavirus (HPV): Infections from HPV, particularly through oral sex and multiple partners, can increase the risk of mouth and throat cancers.

-• Reduce UV light exposure: Prolonged exposure to UV light is a known risk factor for lip cancer and skin cancer.
-Take steps to limit your exposure to UV radiation.
+• Reducing UV light exposure: Long-term exposure to UV light is a known risk factor for lip cancer and skin cancer.
+Take steps to limit your exposure to UV light.

-• Maintain a healthy diet: Eating a balanced and nutritious diet can help support overall health and may lower the risk of developing cancer.
+• Maintaining a healthy diet: Eating a balanced and nutritious diet can help support overall health and may lower the risk of developing cancer.

-• Ensure properly fitted dentures: Ill-fitting dentures can cause irritation and inflammation, which may contribute to the development of oral cancers.
+• Making sure dentures fit correctly: Ill-fitting dentures can cause irritation and inflammation, which may contribute to the development of oral cancers.

 Is head and neck cancer curable?

-Yes, when detected in the early stages and when treated properly.
+Yes, especially when caught early and treated properly.

 • Medical oncologists